Firgrep/next-office-booking-app/TASKLOG.md

-* build webhook for stripe
+* fix refresh on ui when sub update runs on the webhook

 * build booking full for the day indicator on calendar